Update Your Old or Idle Hubs

 - Look at your hub summary.
 It's usually the first item seen of your hub.
 Does it grab the reader's attention, or is it just adequate?

 - Are there typos you didn't see before?
-I found one in this article even after reading it several times;
+I found several in this article even after reading it several times;

 - Are there Google Keywords you can add to bring more traffic to your hubs?